Your Subtitle text

 When neurological problems are severe in patients with autoimmune disease the patient is very often misdiagnosed with the autoimmune disorder “CNS Vasculitis” (also known as “Vasculitis of the Brain”) and treated with high doses of steroids and immunosuppressants.
 Some doctors believe that steroids make Sneddon’s symptoms more frequent and more severe.

-Some research suggests that the overwhelming majority of patients diagnosed with CNS Vasculitis are not actually suffering from autoimmune, or “inflammatory” problems of the brain, but rather from “vasculopathies” like Sneddon’s Syndrome, which must be treated with warfarin rather than immunosuppressant medications.
+Some research suggests that the overwhelming majority of patients diagnosed with Vasculitis are not actually suffering from autoimmune, or “inflammatory” problems of the brain, but rather from “vasculopathies” like Sneddon’s Syndrome, which must be treated with warfarin rather than immunosuppressant medications or steroids.

 3. Confusion about Antiphospholipid Syndrome